frank-email-sms/sendcloud-email-go/README.md

 ## Code Examples

-All code examples for this project are located in the root directory in the `sendEmail_test.go` file.
+All code examples for this project are located in the root directory in the `sendcloud_test.go` file.
 This file contains tests that demonstrate the usage of the email sending functionality and can also be used as examples for integration into your own code.

 ## How to View the Examples

-To view the code examples, simply open the `sendEmail_test.go` file in the root directory of the project.
+To view the code examples, simply open the `sendcloud_test.go` file in the root directory of the project.
 You can also run the tests in this file to see the functionality in action.

 ## Running the Tests

-To run the tests in `sendEmail_test.go`, navigate to the root directory of the project and run the following command:
+To run the tests in `sendcloud_test.go`, navigate to the root directory of the project and run the following command:

 ### Configuration